 - Many states have their own unique statutes for the creation of advanced health care directives and durable powers of attorney.
 The forms that you used in your old state may not be in conformance with the statutes of your new state.

+Following a move from another state, it is important to modify your estate plan.
+View here for more from an Anaheim estate planning attorney.
 Keeping your estate documents current is essential to the overall success of the plan.
 For more information about modifying your estate plan, view our free pamphlet, The Ten Things You Must Know Before Creating (or Amending) Your Will or Trust.
 Our office of experienced Anaheim estate planning attorneys can guide you through this process.
 Call our office today at (714) 459-5481 for a consultation.